Sep 08, 2022

 To help get you started, have a look at ClearEstate’s complementary Estate Executor’s Checklist.

 This easy-to-read, comprehensive guide written and researched by our leadership team details all the tasks that every executor should be aware of prior to and upon the death of a loved one.
 Here’s a quick overview of what to expect as you get the process started.

 Be prepared for a fast, even dizzying start to your executorship.
-Even a little bit of advance planning can save your family days of grief.

 To start with logistical tasks that are most obvious: things like making funeral arrangements, sending notifications of death (formal and informal), and canceling leases or subscriptions must be dealt with swiftly.